hamiat/code-assignment/README.md

 :sewing_needle: Error handling for the getMovieByGenre(genre) method.

 ### Reflections
+:watch: This project took me about 2 hours to complete with an additional 1.5 hours for testing and refactoring.</br></br>
 :bulb: I really enjoyed this coding assigment as it felt like a real life exercise (coming from a frontend background).</br>

+:bulb: It would have been nice to show-case some of my skills within HTML & CSS as well, however as it was not required I decided to focus on the assigned tasks.</br></br>
 :bulb: Working with classes when working with object oriented programming is always a good challange, as it as commonly used programming practice.
 However, normally I would approach such a task using a library/framework such as React as its built in hook useState makes working with classes easier.
-As well as providing a more straight-forward way of rendering the data to the browser with the JSX syntax.</br>
+As well as providing a more straight-forward way of rendering the data to the browser with the JSX syntax.
-:bulb: It would have been nice to show-case some of my skills within HTML & CSS as well, however as it was not required I decided to focus on the assigned tasks.</br></br>
-:watch: This project took me about 2 hours to complete with an additional 1.5 hours for testing and refactoring.